nileshchat/Pseudoranger_trials/README.md

 # Pseudoranger_trials
-This code was made to test various noise cancellation filters for smoothing orbital data.
+This code was made to test various noise cancellation filters for smoothing orbital data during application process of Google Summer of Code 2017.

 ## Linear Regression
 The X's and Y's are estimated separately.
 And then plotted against the jittery orbit.
 The results however uptill now are not satisfactory.